 - Select an add-on type.
 For instance, you can click on Video Add-ons and then click on an add-on of your choice.
-Hit “Install” after which your selected add-on will be downloaded.
+Hit “Install” for your add-on to download.
 You should see an “add-on enabled” notification on the screen.

 Installing Third-Party (Unofficial) Add-ons for Kodi

 Few of the best unofficial Kodi add-ons are a part of repositories like Xfinity, Superrepo, Fusion, and more.
 First of all, let’s see how one can install a repository in Kodi.
-To install a repository, you will have to add its source.
-Every source comes with its unique link, that can be easily be found through a quick Google Search.
+To install a repository to Use Kodi on PC, you will have to add its source.
+Every source comes with its unique link, that you can find easily through a quick Google Search.
 For example purposes, we will be showing you how to Install the Fusion repository.